 These lines are what Xcode parses to show in the UI.
 Lines printed during compilation that start with

-warning: because warnings, and lines that start with
+warning: become warnings, and lines that start with

 error: become build errors.
 This, incidentally, can be really handy when you’re writing your own “run script” build phases or using other tools at compile time.

-The part we’re interested though is the last bit of the warning message:
+The part we’re interested in though is the last bit of the warning message: